car251290/myMemories/README.md

 only globally distributed, multi-cloud database.
 Deploy your data across 70+ regions or create a multi-cloud cluster to enable applications that make use of two or more clouds at the same time.

 ## Collection have documents or objects and documents looks like JSON objects
-## inside each document you have the data with key-value pairs or arrays of items.

 ## Automated Deployments
 Infrastructure provisioning, setup, and deployment is fully automated with MongoDB Atlas.
 Select a cloud provider, region, instance size, memory, and additional configurations in the Cluster Builder or via the API and be on your way.